uptane/uptane-standard/uptane-standard.md

 Every public key SHALL be represented using a public key identifier.
 A public key identifier is EITHER all of the following:

-* The value of the public key itself (which MAY be, for example, formatted as a PEM string)
+* The value of the public key itself (which could be, for example, formatted as a PEM string)
 * The public key cryptographic algorithm used by the key (such as RSA or ECDSA)
 * The particular scheme used to verify the signature (such as `rsassa-pss-sha256` or `ecdsa-sha2-nistp256`)